retaildevcrews/botify/docs/developer_experience/python_development.md

 # navigate to root of repo
 cd /workspaces/botify

+# install all required tools (only required once)
+poetry install

 # format code - this is a pre-requisite for the linting step
 make -f python.mk format